Link Search Menu Expand Document

 }

 There are many static data columns that connect the dots to native Shopify functionality.
-You can find a full list in the app, on our data columns page.
+You can find a full list in the app’s UI by clicking on the ‘Standard’ tab on the data columns page.
+Some of these columns are read-only, while others allow for values to be edited.
 When submitting data linked to these columns, it’s important to ensure your data is in the correct format.
 Otherwise, you might run into errors (which you can learn more about here.)

 Next up: Metafields